msato-ok/vite-react-ts-tailwind-firebase-starter/README.md

-# ⚡ vite-react-ts-tailwind-starter
+# vite-react-ts-tailwind-vscode-container

-Starter using Vite + React + TypeScript + Tailwind with Firebase.
+Starter for vscode using Vite, React, TypeScript and Tailwind with Firebase.

 ## Motivation